 Reconciliation of bank balance appearing in ledgers with bank statements should be prepared on a weekly or monthly basis depending on the volume of transactions.
 In addition to reconciling bank balances, it is also recommended that entity’s all cash related business transactions should be checked and reconciled with supporting documents or manual cash book (if any).
 This would help the you in knowing how much cash is available to use for capital and revenue expenditure on a monthly basis.

 8. Prepare Aged Receivables Analysis, Identify Defaulters and Hand them over to Debt Collectors

-In some cases you may not get payment from customers on time.
-Therefore, aged receivable analysis should be prepared on a weekly or monthly basis to keep track of how much money you owe from various customers.
+In some cases, you may not get payment from customers on time.
+Therefore, the aged receivable analysis should be prepared on a weekly or monthly basis to keep track of how much money you owe from various customers.
 It is also recommended that a separate file of un-paid customer invoices should be maintained by the entity so that it is easy to identify the invoices against which the entity is yet to receive payment from customers.

 Identify the oldest receivables who might become Bad Debts and handover them to Debt Collection Agencies who do the rest for you.

 One of the most critical areas of most businesses is inventory handling and management.
 Stock accounting is considered to be one of the primary checklist points for business startups.
 It is important to conduct physical count of inventory on a monthly basis to make sure that amount and quantity of inventory appearing in entity’s accounting system actually exists or not.
 Checking stock on a regular basis will also help you in identifying items that have become obsolete or are damaged and therefore require adjustments to be made to account for the obsolete or damaged items.

 10. Review Your Inventory for Write-downs